 When coming to Norway with a foreign education or foreign professional qualification, it is important to check whether or not you need authorisation or recognition of your education in order to practice your profession here.

 Some professions are regulated by law.
 This means that you must fulfill certain requirements in order to practice the profession and/or use a certain professional title in Norway.
 In order to work within a regulated profession, you must apply for and receive an authorisation/recognition from the competent authority in charge of your profession.
-In most cases, you do not need to apply for NOKUT’s recognition before applying for authorisation/recognition.
+In most cases, you do not need to first apply for recognition from the Norwegian Directorate for Higher Education and Skills before applying for authorisation/recognition.